Riseryn/Kamiflora/README.md

         <td>none</td>
         <td>string</td>
         <td>set Secure to passwd if you are using user/password protection for youe broker.
 You must set user and password parameters.
+            Don't forget to configure the miflora-mqtt-daemon config.ini with this value.
     </td>
    </tr>
     <tr>